 So, let’s first take a look at the area west of Edo.
 When the Tokugawa shogunate was first established in Edo in the early 1600s, they brought in about one thousand ex-samurai who were made to settle in areas west of Edo (now the city of Hachioji) in order to defend Edo from any invaders from the North West.
 They were farmers during peace time and acted as soldiers when required, creating a unique way of life there.

 The shogunate encouraged the development of new rice fields to feed the expanding population in Edo.
-This led to the emergence of a wealthy landowning class, who were great advocators of arts and cultural activities that incidentally included giving assistance for martial arts in the local community (like setting up swordsmanship training rooms on their premises).
+This led to the emergence of a wealthy landowning class, who were great advocators of arts and cultural activities that incidentally included giving assistance for martial arts in the local community (like setting up a swordsmanship training gym on their premises).

 Having this background, the Shinsen-gumi was created and saw its zenith in Kyoto, which was appreciated by the shogunate but detested by the people of the ancient capitol.
 Then they fought losing battles one after another and finally surrendered to the emperor’s army in Hokkaido: all these events took place in a span of only six years, from 1863 to 1869!